onicrom/docker-jormungandr/README.md

 ## Options

-The default build options are
+The default build options are:
 - jormungandr branch: master
 - number of nodes: 1
 - number of pre-funded wallets: 1